Darxo/Hardened/README.md

 - **Throw Fire Bomb** now only marks tiles for impact, if they would be affected by its fire damage.
 You can no longer throw it on a tile, if no tiles in the impact zone would be affected
 - Print a combat log whenever **Battle Flow** recover Fatigue
 - Display the actual minimum armor penetration damage in attack skills, instead of always showing a 0 there
+- Display combat log entry with round number when a new round starts
 - Improve description of **Additional Fur Padding**,  **Bone Plating** and **Unhold Fur Cloak** and clarify that they only protect against body attacks
 - Slightly improve wording of "weapon skills build up fatigue" tooltip on weapons
 - Automatically re-equip the accessory that you had previously equiped after an arena fight